 What does hyperplasia mean?

-The normal breast is made of ducts that end in a group of blind-ending sacs called lobules.
-Hyperplasia is a term used when there is an abnormal pattern of growth of cells within the ducts and/or lobules of the breast that is not cancerous.
+The normal breast is made of ducts (tiny tubes) that end in a group of sacs called lobules.
+Hyperplasia is a term used when there is growth of cells within the ducts and/or lobules of the breast that is not cancerous.
 Normally, the ducts and lobules are lined by 2 layers of cells.
 Hyperplasia means that there are more cells than usual and they are no longer lined up in just the 2 layers.
 If the growth looks much like the normal pattern under the microscope, the hyperplasia may be called usual.
 Some growths look more abnormal, and may be called atypical hyperplasia (see below).

 The two major patterns of hyperplasia in the breast are ductal hyperplasia and lobular hyperplasia.
-What makes the hyperplasia ductal or lobular is based on what the cells look like under the microscope more than whether the hyperplasia is occurring within the ducts or lobules.
+What makes the hyperplasia ductal or lobular is based more on what the cells look like under the microscope rather than whether the hyperplasia is occurring within the ducts or lobules.

 What does it mean if my report mentions E-cadherin?

-E-cadherin is a test that the pathologist uses to help determine if the hyperplasia is ductal or lobular.
+E-cadherin is a test that the pathologist might use to help determine if the hyperplasia is ductal or lobular.
+(The cells in atypical lobular hyperplasia (ALH) are usually negative for E-cadherin.)
 If your report does not mention E-cadherin, it means that this test was not needed to figure out which type of hyperplasia you have.

 What does it mean if my report says atypical ductal hyperplasia (ADH)?